-Community engagement: Cooperating partners have consulted with communities about proposed sub-projects and informed them of the participant selection process.
-Community members will be engaged in the project through the project-specific committees, including the Camp-based Implementation Committees (CBICs) and the Rohingya Food Security Committees (RFSCs).
+Community engagement: CPs have consulted with communities about proposed sub-projects and informed them of the participant selection process.
+Community members are engaged in the project through the project-specific committees, including the Camp-based Implementation Committees (CBICs) and the Rohingya Food Security Committees (RFSCs).
 The CBICs will include the Camp in Charge as the Chair, at least two FDMNs (one male and one female - RFSC members should be included), and a representative from WFP or the cooperating partners.
-CBICs will review and endorse sub-projects.
-Inclusion of RFSC members in the CBICs will facilitate exchange of information between the communities, cooperating partners, camp management and WFP by providing feedback on identified sub-projects and gathering feedback.
-RFSCs will comprise of 9 to 15 people (with an average membership of 13 people), with a minimum of 30% females and at least one person with a disability.
+CBICs review and endorse sub-projects.
+Inclusion of RFSC members in the CBICs facilitates exchange of information between the communities, CPs, site management and WFP by providing feedback on identified sub-projects and gathering feedback.
+RFSCs comprise of 9 to 15 people (with an average membership of 13 people), with a minimum of 30% females and at least one person with a disability.
 This composition will ensure that diverse perspectives are included in decision making processes and information reaches all demographic groups.